sbkuehn/AzGuardRails/README.md

 # AzGuardRails

-Azure Policy &
-PowerShell Examples of guard rails for Azure environments.
+Azure Policy, PowerShell, and JSON Examples of guard rails for Azure environments.

 © 2019 Microsoft Corporation.
 All rights reserved.
 Sample scripts/code provided herein are not supported under any Microsoft standard support program